rocketturtle/minecraft-datapacks/uncrafting_blocks/README.md

 Tested in Minecraft 1.17.1

-Last edited 06/18/2021
+Last edited 06/25/2021

 # About

 Adds "uncrafting" recipes for some storage blocks and brick blocks.
 Includes the following:

- * Nether wart block
+ * Nether Wart Block
- * Block of quartz
+ * Block of Quartz
  * Bricks
  * Nether Bricks
+ * Block of Amethyst